EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 You will set up the universal supplies and equipment you will use throughout the examination.

-You will also set up the supplies for the Thermolysis section of the examination.
+You will also set up the supplies for the Thermolysis section of the examination You will be expected to follow all client protection, safety and infection control procedures.

 You will have 15 minutes to complete this section.